Changes and additions to the Mapping Rules

 See 3.6.1.1.3.

-• Clarified that polygons of “Fence” and “Territory” type items should match.
+• Clarified that polygons for “Fence” and “Territory” type items should match.

-If a territory's polygon partially overlaps with the polygon of a fence or a body of water, the territory's boundaries should match those of the specified items (no gaps should be left).
+If a territory's polygon partially overlaps with the polygon of a fence or a body of water, draw the territory's boundaries so that they match those of the specified items (align them without leaving any gaps).

 This rule also applies to fences.